berarma/oversteer/README.md

 #### Requirements

-You can install all dependencies on Debian systems with the following command:
+You can install all dependencies on Debian systems with the following command (I'm using the meson package in Buster backports):

 `apt install python3 python3-gi python3-pyudev python3-xdg python3-evdev gettext meson appstream-util desktop-file-utils`